Appsero/docs/docs/user-guide/appsero-client.md

 #### 3. Adding extra data

 You can add extra metadata from your theme or plugin.
-In that case, the **keys** has to be whitelisted from the AppSero dashboard.
+In that case, the **keys** has to be whitelisted from the Appsero dashboard.

 ```php
 $metadata = array(